philippabele/developers-guide-to-linux/03_user_and_group_management/030_manage_user_privileges/031_user_privileges.md

 # User Privileges
-User Types on Linux are differentiated into **root** and **standard** users.
+This chapter is based on chapter 13.4 of the book Linux - Rheinwerk Verlag User Types on Linux are differentiated into **root** and **standard** users.
 Principally the root user has unlimited access to the system, while a standard user only can access files which he has permissions to.